YsfHam/parsecomx/README.md

 ## Combinators

+### AndThen

+This combinator takes two parsers as arguments.
-[X] AndThen -> takes two parser, apply the input to the first one and the rest to the second and return both of them
+It applies the input to the first and the rest to the other, the returns a tuple of the results

+### OrElse

+Takes two parsers.
+If the first fails, it tries the second

+### Map

-[X] OrElse -> when the first parser fails, we take the result of the second parser
+Maps the result of the parser

+### MapError

+Maps the error when the parser fails

+### MapResult

-[X] Map -> apply a function to the result of a parser
+Maps the result of the parser to a result, then flatten it

+### Many1

+Applies the parser as much as possible and returns a list of the parsed elements.
+At least one element is parsed.

+### Many

-[X] Many -> apply the parser as much as possible return a list of parsed elements
+Applies the parser as much as possible and returns a list of the parsed elements.
+It never fails!

+### ThenConsume

-[X] ThenConsume -> same as AndThen but ignores the result of the second parser
+Takes two parsers, and ignores the result of the second parser

+### ThenParse

-[X] ThenParse -> same as AndThen but ignores the result of the first parser
+Takes two parsers, and ignores the result of the first parser

-[X] ParseIf -> takes a predicate and fallback error if the predicate is false
+### ParseIf

+Takes a predicate which returns a result and an error.
+When the predicate returns false the parser fails.

+### Optional

+Returns an option of the parser's result.
+If the parser succeded returns Some(result)
+Otherwise returns None.

+### Flatten

+Flats the parser result when it is a parser.

+### FlatMap

+This is equivalent to parser.map(f).flatten()

+### SepBy

+Takes a parser as a separator and returns a list of the parsed elements that are separated by the result of the second element